-- a) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or no material fraud on the Company by any person has been noticed or reported during the year.
-Accordingly, clause(xi)(a) of the Order is not applicable. - b) No report under subsection (12) of section 143 of the Companies Act has been filed in form ADT-4 as prescribed under rule 13 of the Companies (Audit and Auditors) Rules,2014 with the central government, during the and up to the date of this report. - c) To the best of our knowledge and according to the information and explanations given to us, no whistle-blower complaints have been received by the Company during the year. - 12.
-The Company is not a Nidhi Company.
-Therefore, the provisions of clause(xii) of the Order are not applicable to the Company. - 13.
-In our opinion and according to the information and explanations given to us, all transactions with the related parties are in compliance with section 177 and 188 of Companies Act, 2013 and the details have been disclosed in the Ind AS Financial Statements as required by the applicable accounting standards.
+- a) According to the information and explanations given to us, no fraud by the company or any fraud on the company has been noticed or reported during the year and hence reporting under clause 3(xi)(a) of the order is not applicable. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed by the auditors in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government and hence reporting under clause 3(xi)(b) of the order is not applicable. - c) We are informed that no whistleblower complaints have been received during the year and hence reporting under clause 3(xi)(c) of the order is not applicable.